AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/send-to-multiple-recipients.md

 ---
 title: Sending to Multiple Recipients
-description: Request signature from a multiple recipients tutorial
+description: Learn how to send a document for e-signature to more than one recipient
 feature: tutorial
 topics: Sending to Multiple Recipients
 audience: user